KK-MS/IUC/README.md

 II.
 Other Segments of Investment in the Education Space Investment in the education space is not limited to only the K-12 and the higher education segments.
 There are other segments such as vocational training and tutoring services which have been attracting a great amount of interest amongst investors largely due their unregulated environment in which they operate.

+A. Vocational Training A number of studies have indicated that a significant portion of students graduating from colleges are not readily employable in industries such as IT/ITES.

+Vocational courses providing employable skills are, thus, in great demand.
+Private participation occurs mostly in niche training centers relating to IT and hospitality.
+The IT training market is one of the biggest sections in the * vocational course segment and is estimated to run into multi-million USD.* This market, being outside the purview of Government regulation, is attractive for entrepreneurial participation.